julius-julius/qsc/README.md

 Run the corresponding Mathematica notebook.
 If it runs without errors, then this step is successful.
 The specifics of the inputs and outputs of the run may be read from the comments in the Mathematica notebook.

 ### Automation using Python

+In order to run the *.ipynb* files, you will need to install Jupyter notebook (https://jupyter.org/).
+You can download it from the website or from distributions such as Anaconda (https://www.anaconda.com/).
+In order to open a Jupyter notebook, on Linux and Mac, you should type the following in the terminal

+`jupyter notebook`

+For Windows, you will need to locate the Jupyter notebook icon using the graphical user interface, and click on it.
+This command should open a file navigator on your browser, and you will need to navidate to the location of the */run* directory.

 The directory */run* contains four *.ipynb* files, which run and automatically manage the hyperparameters of a particular state: